developer-zebra/developer-zebra-site/src/stagenow/3-2/about/index.md

 ---

-StageNow 3.1 User Guide, Revision A; StageNow MN001501A12; October, 2018
+StageNow 3.2 User Guide, Revision A; StageNow MN-003212; December, 2018

-#### Covers StageNow 3.1.x and higher
+#### Covers StageNow 3.2

 ## Overview

-This guide provides the staging administrator with instructions for using StageNow 3.1 to create XML-based profiles for staging devices.
+This guide provides the staging administrator with instructions for using StageNow 3.2 to create XML-based profiles for staging devices.

 ### Prerequisites
 The following software must be installed on the staging workstation prior to using StageNow: